 Myth #3: All editors are the same.

-No. There are a variety of editing tasks that need to be addressed as a book goes through the publishing process, each of which requires a different set of skills:
+No. There are a variety of book editing tasks that need to be addressed as a book goes through the publishing process, each of which requires a different set of skills:

 - Developmental editors work with the author to craft the manuscript, looking at structure and argument in non-fiction or plot and character in fiction.
 (In traditional publishing, these are usually the acquiring editors.)